fabio-garavini/hassio-addons/README.md

-# Home Assistant 🏠 add-ons: Fabio Garavini
+# Home Assistant 🏠 add-ons: by Fabio Garavini

 Collection of easy to use self-hosted services tuned for Home Assistant